How student loans work

 Interest will start to be charged on the loan from the date it is paid out until the date is it paid off.

 The interest on student loans is calculated at 3% above the Retail Price Index, or the rate of inflation while you are studying full time.
-Once you graduate, if you earn less than £21,000 (changing to £25,000 in April 2018) you will only be charged interest at the RPI.
-Once you start earning over £21,000 the % interest above the RPI increases as you earn more money, up to 3% when you earn £41,000 or above.
+Once you graduate, if you earn less than £25,000 you will only be charged interest at the RPI.
+Once you start earning over £25,000 the % interest above the RPI increases as you earn more money, up to 3% when you earn £41,000 or above.

-As an example, the current (February 2018) RPI stands at 4%.
-This means that you would be charged interest at 7% (4% +3%).
+As an example, the current if the RPI is 3% this means that you would be charged interest at 6% (3% +3%).
 These rates are calculated from the date your loan is paid out and change annually based on the RPI of the time.

 How do I repay the loan?

-You only start repaying the loan from the April after you graduate if you are earning £21,000 or more (this threshold is increasing from April 2018 to £25,000).
+You only start repaying the loan from the April after you graduate if you are earning £25,000 or more.
 If you are not, then you do not start repaying the loan until you are.

 The monthly repayments will be taken directly from your salary before it is given to you, so you will never see that money and won't be able to spend it!